top of page

 One of the biggest misconceptions out there about Vaginismus is that you cannot fix it, or that you will be managing it forever.

-Luckily this isn't true.
-Vaginismus is not a lifelong disease like ALS or other autoimmune disorders.
+Luckily, this isn't true.
+Vaginismus is not a lifelong disease like ALS or other autoimmune disorders, and there are at-home vaginismus treatment programs available that help address the symptoms, such as painful sex.
 Vaginismus is primarily a musculoskeletal presentation of painful sex.
 So let's dive into what it is, and how you can go about fixing it!

 What is Vaginismus?